Create a project using the Nuget template package

 dotnet new stacks-az-func-asb-listener --name Company.Project --domain Menu

-This example command will create a folder and a solution called Company.Project
+This example command will create a folder and a solution called Company.Project with a sample event for when a menu is created and a DevOps build pipeline for Microsoft Azure.

 Template Parameters